 Booking arrangements for Hillside for outside use during COVID-19 pandemic.

-Sections can book Hillside for outside use but must have completed the necessary RA for the activity they plan to do while at the site and it has been approved by Daniel Peek.
+Sections can book Hillside for outside use but must have completed the necessary RA for the activity they plan to do while at the site and it has been approved by Daniel Peek or their District adviser.

 The grounds of Hillside are now divided up into 3 areas to allow a maximum of 3 ‘ bubbles’ of 15 beavers/cubs/scouts/explorers plus leaders to meet at the site at any one time, with a minimum of 25m between each group.
 (This is in line with Scout regulations)

-The three areas are shown on the map with access for car parking
+The three areas are shown on the map below with access for car parking

 |Zone 1 The forested area and altar fires and grass area to the West by the road.
 Car park access is the main car park|

 |Zone 2 The forested area and altar fires with grass area shown to the North by the buildingsCar park access by Mackley’s car park.
 Liaise with booking secretary re collection of key for the gate.|